Skip to content

 2. The recotem[metrics] extra is installed (pip install "recotem[metrics]").

-This endpoint is excluded from the OpenAPI schema (include_in_schema=False).
+This endpoint is excluded from the OpenAPI schema.

 Available metrics: